AUdaltsova/PV_auxiliary/README.md

 1. [openclimatefix/uk_pv](https://huggingface.co/datasets/openclimatefix/uk_pv) dataset was usead as the primary dataset of photovoltaic power generation
 2. [ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview) dataset was used as the source of the meteorological data, namely total cloud cover, skin temperature, and surface solar radiation

-The authors acknowledge the use of the UCL Myriad High Performance Computing Facility (Myriad@UCL), and associated support services, in the completion of this work.
+All analysis and data preparation performed can be found in [data_prep_and_analysis](https://github.com/AUdaltsova/PV_auxillary/tree/main/data_prep_and_analysis)

 ## Hyperparameter tuning
 Done via optuna on UCL Myriad Cluster.
 Scrips used can be found in [optuna_scripts](https://github.com/AUdaltsova/PV_auxillary/tree/main/optuna_scrips)

 ## Model training
 Done in Google Colaboratory on V100 GPU.
 Scripts used can be found in [model_training](https://github.com/AUdaltsova/PV_auxillary/tree/main/model_training)

+##
+The authors acknowledge the use of the UCL Myriad High Performance Computing Facility (Myriad@UCL), and associated support services, in the completion of this work.